 - In step 5, two DL N9 tunnel CN info and two UL N3 tunnel CN info are allocated by the V-SMF or by the V-UPF.

 - In step 6, the V-SMF informs the H-SMF that the request is for a MA PDU Session by including an "MA PDU Request" indication and indicates to H-SMF that the UE is registered over both accesses.
-If the AMF indicated in step 3 that non-3GPP path switching while maintaining two N2 connections for non-3GPP access is supported, the V-SMF indicates to the H-SMF that the UE supports non-3GPP path switching.

 - In step 7, the H-SMF retrieves, via Session Management subscription data, the information whether the MA PDU session is allowed or not.